 In the UK, doctors are subject to regular medical appraisals to ensure that they are providing high-quality patient care and staying up to date with the latest developments in their field.
 These doctor appraisals are arranged by Responsible Officers (ROs) appointed by the organisation (designated body).
 The responsible officer, appointed by designated body, ensure appraisals are arranged for all doctors connected with the designated body.

-Doctors appraisals are a useful tool for practising doctors to improve their practice.
+Doctors appraisals are a useful tool for practicing doctors to improve their practice.
 The review is done by gathering information from the doctor’s scope of work, which may include patient feedback, case reviews, and assessments of clinical skills.
 The process of appraisal for doctors aims to support continuous professional development, enhance patient safety and ensure that doctors are providing high-quality care.

 The purpose of medical appraisals is to assess a doctor’s performance and identify any areas where they may need additional support or development.
 Doctors appraisal typically cover a range of areas, including clinical skills, communication with patients and colleagues, management of clinical risk, and continuing professional development (CPD).